simonluckhoff/hexa/notes/General.md

 === Trying to get Authentication working ===
-Default is hexa page, need to log in to be able to do anything else.
+Default is hexa page, need to log in to be able to do anything else. users.json probably needs to be stored in the backend hmmm.